LeonResearch/GraphComBO/README.md

 </div>

 ## Create virtual env & install dependencies

+**Please Note that the following instructions are not finalised yet, and we aim to provide a correct list of the packages after testing.**

 ```
 conda create -n graph
 conda install networkx numpy pandas matplotlib seaborn scipy jupyterlab